smclacke/webserv/notes/sarah_stuff/sm_todo.md

 2)
 	when adding "return 301 /new-route; #redirects request from old route to new-route with a 301 status" to test.conf server 9999, images always has 404

-3)
-	how to translate curl post + delete requests to html for action buttons in browser

 4)
 	if rapid refresh on big image, server crashes, sometimes with "handleFile(): write to client failed", sometimes nothing - doesnt seem to be an issue with other pages...